OmarRefaee/QR-code-components/README.md

 ### What I learned

   I didn't Really Learn something new but i loved the process and I loved The "outfit" Font

 ### Continued development

   I want to focus on Completing the projects quickly i think i took long time to make this project

 ### Useful resources

-- [Box-Shadow](https://box-shadow.dev/) - This helped me for Making The box shadow.
+- [Box-Shadow](https://box-shadow.dev/) - This website helped me for Making The box shadow.

 ## Author